 Tips for consolidating credit card debt

-Consider closing your credit card accounts after you pay them off.
-Whether you keep one open for emergencies is up to you, but if you’re working on paying down debt, it’s not a bad idea to rely on your debit card for a while.
-Your credit score might be negatively impacted if you shut down all of your credit cards.
-But credit scores are extremely fluid, and the effect is temporary.
-Your credit standing will naturally improve if you pay your bills on time and keep your credit card debt low.
+Consider closing credit card accounts once paid off.
+It's up to you to decide whether to keep one open for emergencies.
+If you're paying down debt, you may want to use a debit card for a while.
+Your credit score may be negatively impacted if you shut down all your credit cards, but credit scores are fluid and the effect is temporary.
+Your credit standing could improve naturally if you pay your bills on time and keep your credit card debt low.

 Be the boss of your loan.
-Keep your eye on the prize while you’re paying down your loan.
-The goal is to get rid of your debt so that you can work toward other financial goals that are important to you.
-Pay the loan on time so that you can protect your credit health and avoid paying late fees.
+Keep your eye on the prize while you pay down your loan.
+The goal is to get rid of your debt so you can work toward other financial goals that are important to you.
+Pay the loan on time to protect your credit health and avoid paying late fees.

 What’s next

 List your debts and their interest rates.
-If you can’t get a lower interest rate on the new loan, it might not make sense.
+If you can’t get a lower interest rate on the new loan, it might not make good financial sense.

 Check with lenders that allow you to prequalify with a soft credit check.
 That means it won’t hurt your credit to find out what loan you might qualify for.